 4. Once go back to the main interface, please click the Apply button to execute all the changes.

 Step 7: Write boot files to the system partition via Command Prompt.

-Click Command Console on the MiniTool PE Loader window to launch Command Prompt and then please type the bcdboot #:\windows command (# refers to the drive letter of the active partition) on the Command Prompt window and hit the Enter key to execute this command to create new boot files for the newly created partition as well as to deploy them in this drive.
+Click Command Console on the MiniTool PE Loader window to launch Command Prompt and then please type the bcdboot #:\windows command (# refers to the drive letter of the boot partititon where Windows is installed) on the Command Prompt window and hit the Enter key to execute this command to create new boot files for the newly created partition as well as to deploy them in this drive.